 - 2012-2019 for the Center for Mindfulness, University of Massachusetts Medical School, USA

-- 2012-current for French-speaking teachers trained in various training organizations (Belgium, Canada, France, Switzerland)
+- 2012-current for French-speaking teachers trained in various training organizsations (Belgium, Canada, France, Switzerland)

-- 2019-current for the Center for Mindfulness, University of California San Diego
+- 2019-current for the Center for Mindfulness, University of San Diego California (USA)

-- 2012-current for the University of Louvain, “Mindfulness-based Psychological Intervention” training based on the MBCT protocol, for clinical psychologists introducing mindfulness in their practice either on one-on-one basis or for small groups
+- 2012-current for the the University of Louvain (Belgium), “Mindfulness-based Psychological Intervention” training based on the MBCT protocol, for clinical psychologists introducing mindfulness in their practice either on one-on-one basis or for small groups

 - Buddhist psychology foundations in MBSR